hartmaj2/cs-tabor-is/denik.md

 - [ ] Add Unit Tests
   - [ ] Form validators - regexp validators, divisible by 11 validator
   - [ ] Sorters & filters?

+### DONE:
+- Change divisibility by 11 logic to be more memory efficient (use divisibility check by digit checksum)